Kaidstor/raycast-toggle-proxy/README.md

 # Toggle Proxy Raycast Extension

-This extension allows you to easily toggle SOCKS proxy settings on macOS through the menu bar.
+This extension allows you to easily toggle SOCKS proxy settings on macOS through the menu bar and generate Xray configurations from VLESS URLs.

+## Features

+### 1. Menu Bar Proxy Toggle
+Toggle SOCKS proxy settings directly from the macOS menu bar.

+### 2. VLESS to Xray Config Generator
+Convert VLESS URLs to Xray JSON configurations with:
+- **Automatic saving to specified directory**
+- **Custom routing rules**
+- **Support for additional countries, domains, and IPs**
+- **Integration with proxy settings**

 ## Prerequisites